mrkazmi333/movieApp/README.md

 ## About

 A movie search engine website made using the help of OMDB API.
-Thanks to creators of API :3
+Thanks to creators of API. ❤ API can be accessed from here: http://www.omdbapi.com/

 ## Preview